 - A master subject can also be found through the IS-A Internship portal.
 In this case, it is mandatory to find a professor willing to supervise you before you accept the offer from the company.
 Make sure to comply with the following directions: Coordinated Master Thesis in Industry

 - Official starting dates for master projects are determined at a school level.
 Other starting dates can be obtained on special request to your section.

 - All administrative details of your master project in industry have to be settled between the employer and the professor supervising your work.
-A special Master project agreement can be signed on request of the supervising professor or the partner company.
+A special Master project agreement (link only accessible to Professors) can be signed on request by the supervising professor or the partner company.

 - Once all the details of your Master project have been settled, register your project in your study plan.

 - Update your FRAC according to this table.